How it Works

 Online Course Format

-You will learn about the structure of your online course and its components by reading your course syllabus.
+You Students will learn about the structure of your online course and its components by reading your course syllabus.
 Make sure to read the course syllabus carefully as each faculty member may have different expectations, requirements and deadlines.
-Of course, if you have any questions, you should contact your faculty as soon as possible.
+Of course, if you have any questions, you should contact your faculty instructor as soon as possible.

 Before the course begins:

 - Log into the course using Canvas – you may be given access to your course at least one week prior to the course start date.
 If not, ask your faculty when he/she will publish the course site.
 Make sure you can log into the course without any problems.
-If you experience problems logging in, you should contact the OIT [email protected] immediately.
+If you experience problems logging in, you should contact the OIT helpdesk at [email protected] immediately.

 - Introduce yourself – post an introductory message in the Introductions thread of the Discussion Forum.
 Your faculty member may specify what information you should include in your introductory message (such as your occupation, student status, etc.)